 -

-Define Supervision: Building on restorative supervision through understanding ourselves, understanding others and understanding the environment
+Restorative supervision through understanding ourselves, understanding others and understanding the environment

 Uncertainty is not valued in our systems and we are taught frameworks that believe in right and wrong answers, yet we live in an uncertain world where decisions need to be made based upon our experience, emotional responses, intuition and instinct and is a skill which needs to be practiced.